 I have to face reality.
 Pinterest is not going to change me.
 There are four laundry baskets of clean clothes sitting in my front hallway as I write, and at least some of them will likely be there again tomorrow.
 The day I put away all the laundry the same day I do it will be the day you need to suspect the pod people have finally made it to earth.
 My car has smelled like Wendy’s for three days now, probably because there is a wrapper or stray french fry in some crevice, and finding it just really is not on my “to do” list at the moment.
 I will continue to be the kind of person who one day decides she needs to clean the house like a freak until you can eat off of every surface, but on a regular basis is too lazy to throw her dirty clothes down the laundry chute and instead tosses them on the floor right in front of it.
 I will forever be someone who craves organization, but can never stay organized.
 All the DIY crafts in the world can not save me from myself.
 If my Pinterest boards reflected reality, they would have titles like Television Shows I Watch While My Kid Naps, Things I Always Meant to Scrapbook and Never Did, Things I Convince My Kids to Do So I Don’t Have to Do Arts & Crafts With Them, and of course Favorite Recipes, with only two pins, “Spaghetti with canned pasta sauce” and “Imo’s Pizza.”

 Fortunately, I read something today that made me feel okay about that.
 I am sure many of you by now have heard of the blog “People I Want to Punch in the Throat,” home of the now infamous post, “Over Achieving Elf on the Shelf Mommies.”
-She posted an interview that DC Metro Mom had done with her, and she said something that really resonated with me: “There’s a real movement out there to manufacture memories for your children and I just don’t buy it.
+I am a fan.
+The author, Jen, cracks my cookies up.
+Check her out if you haven’t already.
+Anyway, today she posted an interview that DC Metro Mom had done with her, and she said something that really resonated with me: “There’s a real movement out there to manufacture memories for your children and I just don’t buy it.
 Every day is not a party and kids don’t need it to be.”
 Pin that, Pinterest.
 Jen is my guru for the day.

 My kids aren’t going to fondly remember that mom had this kick-arse menu planning board and 25 different ways to make zucchini.
 They are going to remember the time I was too tired to cook and let them have cereal right out of the box for dinner.
 Or maybe they won’t.
 But they will remember that when they were hungry, I had food for them (well, except for maybe today…the cuppards are pretty bare because I am bound and determined to wait until $10 off Thursday at Shop ‘n’ Save).